PaperMC/docs/docs/misc/assets.md

 - Add your own project images or branding to the PaperMC logomark.
 - Claim the logomark as your own work or use it as a representation of your own projects.
 - Sell the PaperMC logomark on its own or as part of other products without explicit permission.
-- Alter the transparency of any elements in the PaperMC logomark.
+- Alter the transparency of any elements within the PaperMC logomark.

 ![PaperMC logomark](papermc-logomark-512.png)